joshcoolman/fun/content/home.md

       Oracle takes on the most stereotypical form of them all, that of the wise and kindly grandmother who bakes cookies in a tenement apartment
     name: The Oracle
+  - name: The Keymaker
+    description: >+
+      The apron-wearing entity imprisoned by the Merovingian who holds the key to the Source.
+Believing that his only purpose is to deliver this key to the One, the humble, big-hearted Keymaker grinds away in a small closet filled with keys, waiting for the day of his calling.
 ---
 Something Or Other